emercoin/docs/en/emercoin-api.md

 Arguments:
-1. "inputs" (array, required) A json array of json objects [
-{
-"txid":"id", (string, required) The transaction id "vout":n, (numeric, required) The output number "sequence":n (numeric, optional) The sequence number
+1. "inputs" (array, required) A json array of json objects [{"txid":"id", (string, required) The transaction id "vout":n, (numeric, required) The output number "sequence":n (numeric, optional) The sequence number},...]
-}
-,...
-]
-2. "outputs" (object, required) a json object with outputs {
-"address": x.xxx, (numeric or string, required) The key is the emercoin address, the numeric value (can be string) is the EMC amount
+2. "outputs" (object, required) a json object with outputs {"address": x.xxx, (numeric or string, required) The key is the emercoin address, the numeric value (can be string) is the EMC amount
-"data": "hex" (string, required) The key is "data", the value is hex encoded data ,...
+"data": "hex" (string, required) The key is "data", the value is hex encoded data,...}
-}
 3. locktime (numeric, optional, default=0) Raw locktime.
 Non-0 value also locktime-activates inputs

 Result: